MissLiner/dropdown-module/README.md

 MAKE IT: DROPDOWN

 Simple module to add dropdown functionality to your menu.
+Created as part of The Odin Project coding curriculum.

 PREREQUISITES